Reciprocity

 Personalized Recommendations

 Digital platforms like e-commerce websites and streaming services frequently leverage personalized recommendations to appear to users that are based on these users’ preferences and past behavior.
-As they offer tailored suggestions, these platforms make users feel understood and appreciated.
-This personalized experience fosters a sense of reciprocity.
-Users can feel more driven to explore more and remain engaged with the product or service.
+These platforms offer tailored suggestions, and so they make users feel understood and appreciated—a personalized experience that nurtures a sense of reciprocity.
+So, users can feel more driven to explore more—and remain engaged with—the product or service.

 Screenshot from Amazon.com showing recommended books and more.